Lacie/tasketai/README.md

 - [Settings](#settings)
 - Quit

-The following options will display only under certain circumstances:
+The following options will only display if certain requirements have been met:
 - [Velocity](#velocity)
 - [Suggest Tasks](#suggest-tasks)